scalalandio/chimney/docs/docs/cookbook.md

     `Transformer.define.customisationMethod.buildTransformer` or
     `from.into[To].customisationMethod.transform`

-However, sometime you may want to restrict this behavior.
+However, sometimes you may want to restrict this behavior.
 It might be too easy to:

   - derive the same transformation again and again
-  - define some customized `Transformer`, not import it by accident and still end up with compiling code since Chimney could derive a new one on the spot
+  - define some customized `Transformer`, not import it by accident and still end up with the compiling code since Chimney could derive a new one on the spot

 ### Automatic vs semiautomatic

-In other libraries this issue is addressed by providing 2 flavours of derivation:
+In other libraries this issue is addressed by providing 2 flavors of derivation:

-  - automatic derivation: usually requires some `import library.auto._`, allows you to get a derived instance just by summoning it e.g. with `implicitly[TypeClass[A]]` or calling any other method which would take it as `implicit` parameter.
+  - automatic derivation: usually requires some `import library.auto._`, allows you to get a derived instance just by summoning it e.g. with `implicitly[TypeClass[A]]` or calling any other method that would take it as an `implicit` parameter.

     Usually, it is convenient to use, but has a downside of re-deriving the same instance each time you need it.
 Additionally, you cannot write